Green Goals are now included in the GreenCrabs newsletter!

 While many of us are below the legal voting age, you can still register to vote!
 You can also always encourage those in your life who can vote to do so.
 Voting on these environmental issues is a great way to make a difference.

-There are many so many organizations that have opportunities to volunteer to help the environment.
+There are so many organizations that have opportunities to volunteer to help the environment.
 This may include planting trees, cleaning up litter, educating young children about the environment, and so much more!
 As people who live on the earth, we all have an obligation to make sure that it’s as healthy as possible.

 • Reduce your waste production!